kenneychan/WattsApp/README.md

 ## Next Steps

-- Messed up React code
+- Port code to React Native to run on mobile device